5 Ways Florida Homeowners Can Go (& Save) Green For St. Patrick’s Day

-While the thought of getting pinched may sway even the most apathetic Floridians to wear green on St. Patrick’s Day, the idea of “pinching” is not always
+While the thought of getting pinched may sway even the most apathetic Floridians to wear green on St. Patrick’s Day, the idea of “pinching” is not always a bad thing.

 Check out these five clever ways to save some green AND go green this St. Patrick’s Day.